Through travel and interacting with various cultures, Robert Odell has gained invaluable life experiences.

 Suddenly, enemy forces hit the lead platoon with intense small arms, automatic weapons, rocket, and mortar fire.
 Because the solidly trenched adversaries shelled out large amounts of enemy fire, Singleton's company suffered many friendly casualties as they fought and moved forward.
 Sergeant Singleton sensed that the wounded needed treatment as early as possible.

 He Saved Men From Danger

 Singleton had a relatively safe position at the rear of the first point of the advance.
-Sergeant Singleton made many trips through the enemy killing zone, disregarding his safety.
-He moved several of the injured men out of the dangerous area.
+While disregarding his safety, Sergeant Singleton made many trips through the enemy kill zone.
+He courageously moved several of the injured men out of the dangerous area.

-Singleton seized a machine gun, noting that a large part of the enemy fire was coming from a hedgerow.
-He skillfully assaulted the key enemy location, delivering devastating fire as he advanced.
-He forced his way through the hedgerow directly into the enemy's strong point.
-Although mortally wounded, his fearless attack killed eight of the enemy and drove out the remainder from the hedgerow.
-Singleton completely disorganized the enemy's defense and saved the lives of many of his comrades.
+Noting that a large part of the enemy fire was coming from a hedgerow, Singleton seized a machine gun.
+Delivering devastating fire as he advanced, he skillfully assaulted the primary enemy location.
+He then forced his way through the hedgerow directly into the enemy's strong point.
+Although mortally wounded, Singleton's fearless attack killed eight of the enemy and drove out the rest.
+He completely disorganized the enemy's defense and saved the lives of many of his comrades.

 A Man With a Fighting Spirit

 Singleton displayed a selfless devotion to duty and a fighting spirit that would not yield.
 His actions led to his receiving the highest military decoration presented by the United States government to a member of its armed forces, The Medal of Honor.